 The curriculum is designed so that students experience learning in all Learning Areas.
-The timetable is based on a two-week cycle (10 day) and is structured into three 100-minute lessons per day.
+Our timetable is based on a two-week cycle (10 days) and is structured into three 100-minute lessons per day.

 The Arts Learning Area is divided into the Creative Arts and Performing Arts.
-In Year 7, students study Performing Arts - Music and Creative Arts, whereas in Year 8, students study Performing Arts - Drama and a second semester of Creative Arts.
+In Year 7, students study Creative Arts and Performing Arts - Music, whereas in Year 8, students study Creative Arts and a second semester of Performing Arts - Drama.

-In the Languages Learning Area, students entering Year 7 select a language from those offered by the College.
+In the Languages Learning Area, students entering Year 7 select a language from French, Italian and Japanese.
 This language is studied for the entire year.
-The languages offered to Year 7 students are: French, Italian and Japanese.
-At Year 8 and 9, students continue with the language which was studied in Year 7.
+At Year 8 and 9, students continue with the language studied in Year 7.
+For some students that enter the College language as a subject isn't accessible so the College places them in a designated Literacy class.

-In both Year 7 and 8, students are required to attend an Outdoor Education program which is scheduled throughout the year.
+In both Year 7 and 8, students are required to attend an Outdoor Education program that is scheduled throughout the year.
 The Outdoor Education program is compulsory.

-Throughout the year part of the curriculum requires students to attend student-lead whole school assemblies which can occur at any part of the 10 day cycle (refer to the College Calendar).
+Throughout the year, part of the curriculum requires students to attend student-led whole school assemblies which can occur at any part of the 10 day cycle (refer to the College Calendar).

 As part of the College's commitment to student wellbeing, our Thrive program is facilitated by homeroom teachers in the mornings.
+The Thrive program focus's on wellbeing, study habits, Catholic Identity, careers and future pathways.